Manage Livepatch configurations at scale with Landscape

 usg yes Security compliance and audit tools

-This machine is not attached to a UA subscription.
+This machine is not attached to an Ubuntu Pro subscription.

-We can see that this is not yet attached to a UA subscription.
+We can see that this is not yet attached to an Ubuntu Pro subscription.
 Let’s fix that now.

-Your UA token can be found on your Ubuntu Advantage dashboard.
+Your Ubuntu Pro token can be found on your Ubuntu Pro dashboard.
 To access your dashboard, you need an Ubuntu One account.
 If you still need to create one, ensure that you use the email address used to purchase your subscription.

-The Ubuntu One account functions as a Single Sign On, so once logged in we can type the address for the Ubuntu Advantage dashboard into the browser’s address bar: ubuntu.com/advantage.
-Then click on a subscription in the left hand column, and the Documentation tab on the right hand side column.
-Now we’re ready to attach our UA token to the UA client.
+The Ubuntu One account functions as a Single Sign On, so once logged in we can type the address for the Ubuntu Pro dashboard into the browser’s address bar: ubuntu.com/pro/dashboard.
+Then click on a subscription in the left hand column, and look for the “Token” field in the right hand side column.
+Now, attach the Pro Token to the Pro Client.
 Look for the copy and paste ready command to attach a machine, it will look similar to this:

 Configure Landscape

-The Landscape quickstart deployment guide offers the shortest path to a functional Landscape Server instance, and enrolling a machine to be managed by Landscape with Landscape Client.
-Signing up for Landscape SaaS eliminates the server installation step, and relieves you of any maintenance activities to keep Landscape up to date.
+The Landscape quickstart deployment guide offers the shortest path to a functional self-hosted Landscape Server instance, or create a free Landscape SaaS account.
+Landscape SaaS eliminates the server installation step, and relieves you of any maintenance activities to keep Landscape up to date.

 3. Enable Livepatch via Landscape